A comprehensive look ahead to our next Sky Bet Championship opponents

 TOWN TEAM NEWS

-Heading to the south coast, the Terriers will be back in their Acid Lime away kit on Saturday.
+Heading to Ewood Park, the Terriers will be back in their Acid Lime away kit in Lancashire.

-CLICK HERE to get one of your own from the Club Shop!
+CLICK HERE to find out more about how to get one of your own!

-Audio Match Passes for this fixture are available at just £2.50 each, giving supporters unable to join us on the day full live coverage of the game.
+Audio Match Passes for this fixture are available at just £2.50 each, giving those Terriers unable to join us on the day full live coverage of the full game!

 While you may be able to book a video match pass abroad, this will not be available in the United Kingdom due to the Saturday 3pm broadcast blackout.